dantros/nothofagus/README.md

 canvas.run(update);
 ```
 A `Bellota` is a drawable element.
-Each number is the texture, correspond to the index of the color specified in the `TexturePallete`.
+Each number in the texture corresponds to the index of the color specified in the `TexturePallete`.
 Yes, it is an indirect color scheme.

 You can make animations by providing an `update` function.
 ```